goldexrobot/core.integration.backend/README.md

 Goldex signs callbacks with JWT.
 Token is signed with a per-project key (see Goldex dashboard) and is transferred in `Authorization` HTTP header (bearer).

-Business backend **SHOULD** validate those callbacks.
+Business backend **should** validate those callbacks.
 Developer is fully responsible for the security.

 ```text
 Authorization: Bearer <jwt.goes.here>